Stephen ‘tWitch’ Boss, ‘Ellen’ show’s dancing DJ, dies at 40

 “It is with the heaviest of hearts that I have to share my husband Stephen has left us,” she said.
 “Stephen lit up every room he stepped into.
 He valued family, friends and community above all else and leading with love and light was everything to him.
 He was the backbone of our family, the best husband and father, and an inspiration to his fans.”

-Her statement did not include any detail on the cause of his death.
+Her statement did not include details on the cause of his death.

 His love of dancing permeated through all aspects of his life as he aspired to emulate greats like Gene Kelly and Fred Astaire.